Thailand's Former Prime Minister Yingluck Shinawatra Is Now A Fugitive

-Thai authorities are looking for former Prime Minister Yingluck Shinawatra after she was a no-show Friday at a hearing where she was expected to learn the verdict in her criminal trial.
-Thailand's Supreme Court has issued an arrest warrant and border guards were keeping an eye out for her, although there was speculation that Shinawatra may have already left the country.
+Thai authorities are looking for former prime minister Yingluck Shinawatra, who was a no-show at a judgment hearing Friday.
+Thailand's Supreme Court has issued an arrest warrant for the ousted leader, and border guards are keeping an eye out for her — although Shinawatra may have already left the country.

-The dramatic twist dashed the expectations of many in Thailand who had been awaiting the verdict — and a potential prison sentence for Shinawatra if convicted of negligence.

-Now, current Prime Minister Prayut Chan-o-cha said he has "assigned officials to check the normal entry and exit routes and find out where she is."
+The dramatic twist comes after many in Thailand had been anticipating today's hearing — and a potential prison sentence for Shinawatra.
+Instead, current Prime Minister Prayut Chan-o-cha said he has "assigned officials to check the normal entry and exit routes and find out where she is."

 From Bangkok, NPR's Michael Sullivan reports for our Newscast unit: